tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCV/ucv-ext-vs-quality/usage.md

 The Microsoft Visual Studio Testing plug-in parses unit test result data from the Microsoft Visual Studio Testing server.

 ## Invoking the plug-in
 To gather data from the Microsoft Visual Studio Testing server, send an HTTP Post request with the data to parse.
-Whenever there is a hit to the endpoint, the data is parsed and displayed as metrics in HCL Accelerate.
+Whenever there is a hit to the endpoint, the data is parsed and displayed as metrics in IBM UrbanCode Velocity.
 You can use various methods such as Postman, REST calls, CURL, and CI/CD tools like Jenkins to invoke the plug-in endpoints.

 ### Invoke using Jenkins
 Install the UrbanCode Velocity plug-in into your Jenkins server.
 In your freestyle job or pipeline use the UCV-Upload Metrics File to UrbanCode Velocity step and provide the required fields.
 This step allows your build job to upload generated coverage results files to UrbanCode Velocity.